woct0rdho/triton-windows/README.md

 ~~(From the instructions below you can see what a hell programming on Windows is)~~

-Triton 3.1.0 works with torch >= 2.4.0, not 2.3.x.
+1. Check your PyTorch version: Triton 3.1.0 works with torch >= 2.4.0. torch 2.3.x and older versions are not supported.

-1. CUDA 12 is required.
-CUDA 11 and older versions are not supported.
+2. CUDA 12 is required.
+CUDA 11.x and older versions are not supported.
 The wheels are built against CUDA 12.5, and they should work with other CUDA 12.x.
 You can either:
     * If you're using conda, then install PyTorch with CUDA in conda according to [PyTorch's guide](https://pytorch.org/get-started/locally/#windows-anaconda)
         * You can verify the existance of CUDA in the conda env by running `conda list cuda`
         * Don't mix two virtual environments.
 If you're using ComfyUI (or some other AI software) with an embeded Python environment, then don't use conda, unless you know conda very well